Lukasz-pluszczewski/reduxBreeze/docs/gettingStarted.md

 const store = createStore(reduxBreezeInstance.combineReducer(myCustomRedcuers));
 ```

-And **that's all!** Now you can use you reducers, actions etc. like before, unleashing the power of reduxBreeze at the same time ;)
+And **that's all!** Now you can use your reducers, actions etc. like before, unleashing the power of reduxBreeze at the same time ;)

 # Creating my first actions